ZeppelinBot/Vety/docs/docs/plugins/plugin-configuration.md

 }
 ```

 - `prefix` – Optional.
 Overrides the message command prefix for this guild.
-Knub falls back to `@BotName ` if omitted.
+Vety falls back to `@BotName ` if omitted.
 - `levels` – Optional.
 Custom permission levels used by overrides and permission checks.
 Keys are user/role IDs.
 - `plugins` – Required.
 Map of plugin name → plugin options.
   - `config` – An object that must satisfy the plugin’s `configSchema`.